Priyanka2921/image-steganography/README.md

 ```

 Follow the prompts to either encode a message into an image or decode a message from a steganographed image.

-## Contributing

-Feel free to submit issues or pull requests for improvements or bug fixes.

-## License

-This project is licensed under the MIT License.